Richardaeld/Fat_Racoon_Kitchen/README.md

 + I want to find a new chicken dish to cook. <!-- Testing All_Recipe And Recipe_List Pagination-->

 #### Expectation(s):
-1. Content fills appropriately and doesn't spill out beyond obvious borders.
-1. Content doesn't overlap and is easily read.
 1. Pagination appears when its supposed to.
 1. Pagination doesn't obscure any content.
+1. The page content fills appropriately and doesn't spill out beyond obvious borders.
+1. The page content doesn't overlap and is easily read.

 #### Assumption(s):
-1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
-1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.
-1. Tester will create dummy recipes for this test (if necessary) and keep a record of said dummy data so it can be appropriately handled after testing.
+1. Thte tester will create dummy recipes for this test (if necessary), and keep a record of said dummy data.

 #### Testing Step(s):
-1. Load **Index Page** of Fat Raccoon.
+1. Load the **Index Page** of the Fat Raccoon.
-1. Navigate to **All_Recipe** page (on the navigation bar **All_Recipes** is called **Recipes**).
+1. Navigate to the **All_Recipe** page (on the navigation bar **All_Recipes** is called **Recipes**).
-1. Find any featured ingredient that contains a pagination ul (or make some).
+1. Find any **Featured Ingredient** that contains a pagination `ul` (or make some recipes to trigger pagination).
-1. Click through all numbers of pagination (or 5 random pagination numbers which ever comes first).
+1. Click through all the numbers of the pagination `ul` (or five random pagination numbers).
-1. Repeat step 4, for one other featured ingredient with pagination.
+1. Repeat step 4, for one other **Featured Ingredient** with a pagination `ul`.
-1. Find a featured ingredient with pagination and click on its header to navigate to **Recipe_List** page.
+1. Find any **Featured Ingredient** with a pagination `ul` and click on the **Featured Ingredient** header to navigate to the **Recipe_List** page.
-1. Click through all numbers of pagination (or 5 random pagination numbers which ever comes first).
+1. Click through all the numbers of the pagination `ul` (or five random pagination numbers).
 1. Repeat steps 2, 6, and 7 approximately one time.

 #### Document Result(s):
+1. Any dummy data created to fullfill the test's requirments.
-1. Documentation of recipe name, featured ingredient, screen resolution, browser/device, page (**All_Recipes** of **Recipe_List**), and pagination number if any pagination has bad UX.
+1. The test name, recipe name, **Featured Ingredient**, screen resolution, browser/device, page (**All_Recipes** or **Recipe_List**), and pagination number if any pagination has bad UX.
-1. Documentation of recipe name, screen resolution, browser/device, and page of any content has bad UX.
+1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if any content has bad UX.
-1. Documentation of recipe name, screen resolution, browser/device, and page anytime there is an incorrect box shadow.
+1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if there is an incorrect box shadow.

 ### Testing Recipe Upload